Cimarron National Grassland: Geography

-The Cimarron National Grassland consists of 108175 acre of Great Plains bisected by the Cimarron River, though after the recent flood on January 29th, 2023 this no longer remains true.
+The Cimarron National Grassland once consisted of 108175 acre of Great Plains bisected by the Cimarron River, though after the flood on January 29, 2023, this no longer remains true.
 The elevations on the Grassland range from 3100 to 3700 ft.
 The terrain is mostly flat, sloping downward west to east, although bluffs rise about 100 ft above the valley of the Cimarron.
 Vegetation is mostly shortgrass prairie grassland, dominated by sand sagebrush in salty soils.
 Groves of cottonwood and other trees are found near the river.

 The climate of the National Grassland is semi-arid, receiving about 18 in of precipitation annually, mostly in summer.
 High winds are common and further desiccate the soil.
 Summer temperatures are hot, with an average high of 93 F and an average low of 64 F in July.
 Winters are cold with an average high of 45 F and an average low of 18 F in January.
 The all-time high temperature is 110 F and the all-time low is -22 F.

 The Cimarron River flows through the grassland.
 From late summer through winter it is usually dry above ground, yet lush vegetation still grows on the banks.
 Middle Spring flows year round and beaver dams create pools of water nearby.
 Point of Rocks, a large rock outcropping overlooking the Cimarron River valley, was an important landmark for travelers heading west on the Cimarron Cutoff, and for modern day ranchers, because many springs exist in the area.
 Point of Rocks has an elevation of 3540 ft.

 History

 The present-day Cimarron National Grassland was the territory of the Comanche and other Indian tribes allied to them.
 In 1822, William Becknell was the first to traverse the Santa Fe Trail by wagon, pioneering the alternate route called the Cimarron cut-off which passed through the National Grassland.
 Middle Spring was one of the three reliable sources of good water along more than 150 mi of the Cimarron Cutoff trail.
 In or near the Grassland, mountain man Jedediah Smith was killed by Comanches in 1831.

 In 1879, the Beaty Brothers established Point of Rocks Ranch, the first in the area.
 Wheat farmers soon moved in and prospered in wet years, but the drought of the 1930s caused the Dust Bowl.
-Morton County, Kansas was the most devastated county in the nation.
+Morton County, Kansas, was the most devastated county in the nation.
 The Federal government bought land from bankrupt farmers, restored the original prairie, and in 1960 the Cimarron National Grassland was created.
 The grassland is dedicated to "water conservation, wildlife management, recreation, cattle grazing, and mineral production."
 Cattle are grazed and oil and gas wells are found on the Grassland.

 In May 2011, there was a substantial wildfire known as the Tunner Fire, which blanketed approximately one half of the park along with several thousands of acres of private prairie and the campground.
 However, rains in the spring of 2012 brought about a significant turnaround.
 The land greened up and the park's management reopened many of its sections.